jameshalsall/licenser/README.md

 2. Run `composer update`
 3. Run `./bin/licenser run /path/to/source/files /path/to/license/file` to process source files

+## Using a built-in license type ##

+Licenser supports the following built-in licenses:

+- The Apache 2.0 license (referred to as `apache-2.0` in Licenser)
+- The MIT license (referred to as `mit` in Licenser)

+To use one of these built-in licenses you just replace the path to your custom licenses file with the name of the built-in license instead.
+For example if you wanted to use the MIT license then you would run something like:

+`./bin/licenser run /path/to/your/source/files mit`

+### Value replacement in built-in licenses

+When using a built-in license Licenser will replace special placeholders with custom values.
+The following twig placeholder values are used:

+- `thisYear` (always replaced with the current year)
+- `owner` (replaced with the value you specify on the CLI, or ignored if you don't specify a value)

 ### Caution ###

 It is recommended that you have your source files under version control when running the tool as it is still experimental